jbail/lumberjack/README.md

 ## Usage

-Instead of logging everything with console.log, Lumberjack encourages you to split your logs into bitesized chunks that map to your application's functionality.
+Instead of logging everything with console.log, Lumberjack encourages you to split your logs into bite-sized chunks that map to your application's functionality.
 In Lumberjack, these are called *streams*.
 Streams organize your logging by name.
 For example:

 ```
 console.stream('cat').info('I do not like you.');